Procurement and Supply

 • Open and fair competition is encouraged based on transparent category management strategies;

-• Consistent procedures are followed in accordance with Bass Coast Health policies and comply with the HealthShare Victoria policies.
+• Consistent procedures are followed in accordance with our policies and comply with the HealthShare Victoria policies.

 Gifts and Gratuities